AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-workfront-terms-p-r.md

  <tbody>
   <tr>
    <td> <p>Rank</p> </td>
    <td> <p>In an Access Level report, you can manually indicate a Rank of the Access Level.
-This helps you, as the <em>Workfront administrator</em>, to visually identify the level of complexity associated with each Access Level.
+This helps you, as the <span>Workfront administrator</span>, to visually identify the level of complexity associated with each Access Level.
 For example, you can give lower numbers for more complex (Plan-level) Access Levels, and higher numbers for less complex (Requester-level) Access Levels.
 You cannot rank the standard Access Levels.&nbsp;</p> </td>
   </tr>
   <tr>
    <td> <p>Ready</p> </td>